 When a coronal hole is active and Earth-facing, it will return to an Earth-facing position approximately 27 days later.
 Mark the date of any significant show on your calendar and watch the 27-day window forward.
 This is what separates experienced chasers from lucky ones.
 You stop waiting to be notified and start anticipating.

-| G-Scale | Kp | Level | Aurora Visibility |
+| G-Scale | Kp | Level | Aurora Visibility (approximate) |

 |---|---|---|---|

-| G1 | 5 | Minor | High latitudes, northern US states |
+| G1 | 5 | Minor | Sometimes visible at high latitudes, occasionally southern Canada |

-| G2 | 6 | Moderate | New York, Idaho — watch window for Ontario |
+| G2 | 6 | Moderate | Sometimes visible in Ontario under dark skies, worth watching |

-| G3 | 7 | Strong | Prime Ontario chase night |
+| G3 | 7 | Strong | Often a good Ontario chase night.
+Sometimes exceptional. |

-| G4 | 8 | Severe | Alabama, Northern California — exceptional |
+| G4 | 8 | Severe | Sometimes visible well into southern Ontario.
+Rare and memorable. |

-| G5 | 9 | Extreme | Florida, Texas — once in a decade |
+| G5 | 9 | Extreme | Sometimes visible at latitudes that rarely see aurora.
+Rare. |

 Where you stand on Earth changes everything.
 The difference between Zone 1 and Zone 4 is not just distance, it is an entirely different relationship with the sky above you.

-| Zone 1 · Sub-Arctic | 50°N+ · Moosonee, Red Lake, Kenora | The Corona — exploding overhead from the Zenith | Clouds & Cold | Bz slightly positive OK · 300+ km/s |
+| Zone 1 · Sub-Arctic | 50°N+ · Moosonee, Red Lake, Kenora | The Corona, sometimes exploding overhead from the Zenith | Clouds & Cold | Bz slightly positive OK · 300+ km/s |

 | Zone 2 · Northern Shield | 46–50°N · Sudbury, North Bay, Sault Ste.
-Marie | The Arc — high green curtains sweeping overhead | Clouds — Great Lakes moisture | Bz −2 to −5 nT · 400+ km/s |
+Marie | The Arc, sometimes high green curtains sweeping overhead | Clouds, Great Lakes moisture | Bz −2 to −5 nT · 400+ km/s |

-| Zone 3 · Central Highlands | 44–46°N · Muskoka, Bruce Peninsula, Grey County | The Pillars — vertical fingers from the horizon | Terrain & Trees | Bz −5 nT sustained · 450–500 km/s |
+| Zone 3 · Central Highlands | 44–46°N · Muskoka, Bruce Peninsula, Grey County | The Pillars, vertical fingers from the horizon | Terrain & Trees | Bz −5 nT sustained · 450–500 km/s |

-| Zone 4 · Lower Lakes | 42–44°N · GTA, Hamilton, Niagara, Lake Erie, Sarnia, London | The Glow — deep red/purple tops of distant storms | Light Pollution | Bz −10 nT or lower · 600+ km/s |
+| Zone 4 · Lower Lakes | 42–44°N · GTA, Hamilton, Niagara, Lake Erie, Sarnia, London | The Glow, deep red/purple tops of distant storms | Light Pollution | Bz −10 nT or lower · 600+ km/s |

-The Vantage Point Zone — Muskoka, Bruce Peninsula, Grey County, the Escarpment, Barrie North
+The Vantage Point Zone, Muskoka, Bruce Peninsula, Grey County, the Escarpment, Barrie North

 Here elevation is key to overcoming the atmosphere.
 You are too far south for the oval to be frequently overhead, so you rely on an unobstructed view.
-By finding high ground, like the Escarpment or certain elevated lookouts — you can physically look over the lower, thicker atmosphere to see the upper parts of the light show happening further north.
+By finding high ground, like the Escarpment or certain elevated lookouts, you can physically look over the lower, thicker atmosphere to see the upper parts of the light show happening further north.

-The Extreme Southern Challenge — GTA, Hamilton, Niagara, Lake Erie Shores, Lake Huron, Sarnia, London, and potentially every back road in between
+The Extreme Southern Challenge, GTA, Hamilton, Niagara, Lake Erie Shores, Lake Huron, Sarnia, London, and potentially every back road in between

 You do not have to drive hours past cities to see them; but you may need to drive an hour past your city to find a dark open area to park.
 From the GTA, lean southeast of Lake Simcoe rather than toward Barrie.
 Have multiple tested locations.
 When one horizon is socked in, another may be clear.

 These are real and documented phenomena; but the science community does not universally classify them as aurora, and some researchers feel quite strongly about that distinction.
-STEVE is caused by a fast-moving hot plasma ribbon in the ionosphere — an emission of heat, not particle precipitation the way true aurora is.
+STEVE is caused by a fast-moving hot plasma ribbon in the ionosphere, an emission of heat, not particle precipitation the way true aurora is.
 Whether the green Picket Fence that frequently accompanies it is genuine auroral emission or something else entirely is still actively debated.
 The SAR arc adds further complexity, where one phenomenon ends and another begins is not always clean science.
 Observe it.
 Photograph it.
 Wonder at it.
 Just hold the label loosely, and if someone in the science community corrects you, they're probably not wrong.

 And honestly?
-In the moment — standing in a dark field watching any of this unfold above you — the name doesn't matter one bit.
+In the moment, standing in a dark field watching any of this unfold above you, the name doesn't matter one bit.
 The debate can wait until morning.
 What's happening in that sky is magic.
 Sit back and watch it.

 Aurora colours are determined by which atmospheric gas is being excited and at what altitude.
 Understanding this explains why your camera sees colours your eyes cannot.